-Reference to ICASL Code Corporate Governance Principle How We Comply Compliance Status D.5 Related Party Transaction s Review Committee D.5.1 Definition Related party transactions are defined in accordance with LKAS 24 $\overline{\checkmark}$ D.5.2 2 Establish a Related Party Transactions Review Committee Comprising three Non-Executive Directors of whom two are Independent.
-The Chairman, Mr. Ashoka Goonesekere is a Non-Executive Senior Independent Director. √ D.5.3 Terms of Reference The Related Party Transactions Review Committee Terms of Reference have been approved by the Board and address the matters set out in the Code.
-Refer to the Annual Report of the Board of Directors on page 216 and the Report of the Related Party Transactions Review Committee on pages 204 and 205 for further information. Ø D.6 Code of Business Conduct & Ethics D.6.1 Board declaration for compliance with Code HNB Assurance employs a Code of Business Conduct and Ethics for Directors to provide guidance in maintaining ethical business practices and conduct at all times.
+Reference to ICASL Code Corporate Governance Principle How We Comply Compliance Status D.5 Related Party Transaction s Review Committee D.5.1 Definition Related party transactions are defined in accordance with LKAS 24 $\checkmark$ D.5.2 Establish a Related Party Transactions Review Committee The Board has established a Related Party Transactions Review Committee comprising three Non-Executive Directors of whom two are Independent.
+The Chairman, Mr. Ashoka Goonesekere is a Non-Executive Senior Independent Director. ✓ D.5.3 Terms of Reference D.6 Code of Business Conduct & Ethics D.6.1 Board declaration for compliance with Code HNB Assurance employs a Code of Business Conduct and Ethics for Directors to provide guidance in maintaining ethical business practices and conduct at all times.
 Further, the Company has adopted a Code of Business Conduct and Ethics for all its employees and has mandated that it should be followed without exception.
 The Code of Business Conduct and Ethics is intended to encourage accountability and openness and is in line with Schedule N of the Code V D.6.2 Price sensitive information Material and price-sensitive information is promptly disclosed to the CSE by the Company Secretaries.
 D.6.3 Monitor Share purchase by Directors/ KMPs Refer to the Related Party Transactions Committee Report on pages 204 and 205.
 V D.6.4 Whistleblower Complaint Procedure A Whistleblower policy has been in place to deal with complaints received from internal stakeholders.
-D.6.5 & D.6.6 Training and Reporting Induction Training covers the Code of Business Conduct and Compliances status will be reported to the Board D.6.7 Chairman's Statement Refer to the Chairman's Message on Corporate Governance on page 134 and The Annual Report of the Board of Directors on the affairs of the Company on pages 216 to 223. √ D.7 Corporate Governance dis closures D.7.1 Corporate Governance disclosures The Corporate Governance Report on pages 137 and 163 complies with this requirement.
+D.6.5 & D.6.6 Training and Reporting D.6.7 Chairman's Statement Refer to the Chairman's Message on Corporate Governance on page 134 and The Annual Report of the Board of Directors on the affairs of the Company on pages 216 to 223. √ D.7 Corporate Governance dis- closures D.7.1 Corporate Governance disclosures The Corporate Governance Report on pages 137 and 163 complies with this requirement.
 V